AshritaSahoo/SIT-CUBESAT-AS/README.md

 We're learning about satellite communication.
 Follow me as we embark on an engaging and enthralling journey to build a ground station to receive satellite signals.

+# ABSTRACT

 # Introduction:

-## 🗣️ AN ENLIGHTENING TALK BY Dr. Chinmoy Saha
+# 🗣️ AN ENLIGHTENING TALK BY Dr. Chinmoy Saha
  - He is a Professor at the Department of Avionics in the Indian Institute of Space Science and Technology.
  - The Talk was about Small form factor satellites and satellite communication.
  - A CubeSat is a class of small satellite with a form factor of 10 cm (3.9 in) cubes.
 These tiny satellites have a